 Yoga lets you try new things and challenges your body mentally and physically.
 You celebrate each mistake as you try again and again, not allowing yourself to give up or care what other people think.
 It can empower you by making you feel stronger and taller as you’re more rooted to the earth during your practise, like a tree.
 Everything has a positive outlook and celebrates you being there and for the day ahead.
 It’s such a refreshing and soothing feeling, especially when you are dealing with grief.
 It lets you see everything in a bigger picture and that everything is falling into place.

 With the practise of yoga, you also learn the benefits of breathing.
-Concentrating on your breath allows you to appreciate the quality of your air and therefore enriches your quality of life as you learn to appreciate the things around you.
+Concentrating on your breath allows you to appreciate the quality of your air and therefore enriches your quality of life.
+You begin to learn to appreciate the things around you.
 I learned that to calm your heart rate and nervous system, you exhale out longer than your inhale.
 I really have found this to relax me if I am feeling overwhelmed or can’t sleep.

 2. Rid yourself of all negativity